Maxenceee/webserv-42/README.md

 # Webserv

-My Webserv project for the 42 School cursus, a [`Nginx`](https://nginx.org) like web server made in c++98.
+My ***Webserv*** project for the 42 School cursus, a [`Nginx`](https://nginx.org) like web server made in c++98.
 This project is much more complete and complex than what is required by the subject to be validated at 125.
-It includes many Nginx directives and advanced features such as proxies.
+It includes many Nginx directives and advanced features such as proxies, SSL/TLS support, WebSocket, etc...
 See the [Features](#features) section below.

 Final grade : `125/100` & `Outstanding Project`